UnveilAI/uai-backend/README.md

 # UnveilAI Backend

-A FastAPI backend service that supports analyzing code repositories with Google Gemini and providing text and voice explanations.
+A FastAPI backend service that supports analyzing code repositories with Google Gemini and providing text and voice explanations with Bland.

 ## Features